bharatnautiyal/Devops_DB/README.md

 # Devops_DB

-this repo will include day to day task for devops engineers related to DataBases
+This repo will include day to day task for devops engineers related to DataBases